davitacols/dataDisk/README.md

-DataFlow
+dataDisk
-DataFlow is a Python package designed to simplify the creation and execution of data processing pipelines.
+dataDisk is a Python package designed to simplify the creation and execution of data processing pipelines.
 It provides a flexible framework for defining sequential tasks, applying transformations, and validating data.
 Additionally, it includes a ParallelProcessor for efficient parallel execution.

 Key Components
 1. DataPipeline